June 3, 2019 Forthcoming

 ISBN 9781138614383 - CAT# K389470

 Offering a retrospective view of how the system operated in Communist Czechoslovakia, this book is an important voice in the discussion about the systems of central planning.
-The unique features of the book include in-depth research comprising both archival records as well as analyses of around 80 interviews conducted with period managers across a wide range of management levels.
+The unique features of the book include in-depth research comprising both archival records and analyses of around 75 interviews conducted with period managers across a wide range of management levels.
 They provided evidence of pervasive inefficiency resulting in appalling economic outcomes.

 The book’s unique use of the interview research format brings a vivid, close-up view of the everyday economic life in the centrally planned system.
 This will be a valuable contribution to the discussion surrounding the day-to-day reality of the system, which was found to be more colourful than is generally deemed.
 The book will appeal to both economic historians and students of economic history.
 A warning against repeating past mistakes, this book will also be of interest to those seeking a greater knowledge of the realities and consequences of centrally planned economies.